AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/introduction/rapid-development-environments.md

 `aio aem:rde:history`

-che restituisce una risposta in forma di:
+Che restituisce una risposta sotto forma di:

 `#1: deploy completed for content-package aem-guides-wknd.all-2.1.0.zip on author,publish - done by 029039A55D4DE16A0A494025@AdobeID at 2022-09-12T14:41:55.393Z`